micro-manager/micro-manager.github.io/_pages/Linux_installation_from_source_(Ubuntu).md

 layout: page
 ---

+{% include notice icon="info" content="These instructions are for Micro-Manager 1.4 rather than Micro-Manager 2.0 (which uses JDK 8 and has source code on [GitHub](https://github.com/micro-manager/micro-manager) rather than in a subversion repository).
+Instructions for building Micro-Manager 2.0 can be found at [Linux installation from source MM2](Linux_installation_from_source_MM2)." %}

 Intallation notes to install micro-manager from source on Ubuntu systems.
 These instructions can also be used without modifications for installations on [Debian systems](http://debian.org) (tested on Debian Wheezy and Debian Jessy).

-{% include notice icon="info" content="These instructions are for Micro-Manager 1.4 rather than Micro-Manager 2.0 (which uses JDK 8 and has source code on [https://github.com/micro-manager/micro-manager github] rather than in a subversion repository.
-Instructions for building Micro-Manager 2.0 can be found [[Linux installation from source MM2 | here]]" %}

 {% include notice icon="info" content="This page has been updated for the build system changes of r13120, based on testing on Ubuntu 12.04 LTS." %}